psovea/api-backend/README.md

 npm start-server
 ```

 This will start a server that listens to port `3000`.
-An easy way to test whether it performs as it should, is to install [postman](https://www.getpostman.com/downloads/).
+An easy way to do requests is to install [postman](https://www.getpostman.com/downloads/).

 ### Starting the deamon for extracting static data

 We use `node-cron` for our deamon, as we want to run a script that inserts data into our database every hour.
 To start it, simply run `npm start-static-daemon`.
+This will start the cron job.

 ## Contributing